jwcbmat/yoog/README.md

 - Backend available at: `http://localhost:3000`
 - PostgreSQL exposed on port: `5432`

+> 💡 use: `user: admin@yoog.com and password: password123` to log in

 This setup uses a `healthcheck` on the database to ensure the API only starts when PostgreSQL is ready to accept connections.

 ## Endpoints